Package insert / prescribing information

 Dosage Forms and Strengths

-Do not prescribe Lo Simpesse to women who are known to have the following conditions:
+Lo Simpesse is contraindicated in females who are known to have or develop the following conditions:

 - A high risk of arterial or venous thrombotic diseases.
 Examples include women who are known to: